New season, new skills.

 Join us to refine your skills and create pottery that reflects your unique style and creativity.
 This intermediate workshop is all about expanding your abilities and pushing your creative boundaries with the guidance of our experienced instructors.

-Instructor: Alex Murray, John Masello
+Instructor: Alex Murray, John Masello, Jess Burlage

 *Intermediate workshop, prior wheel experience required